getdish/dish/docs/next.md

     - michelin starred places
     - "definitive" guides to regions
     - "controversial" lists like "LA hands down beats SF in tacos, here's the comparison"
-    - "informative" lists like "Why Mexican food fails in the bay, and why Asian food rocks" or "3 asian cuisines that are amazing in the bay, 3 that are better in LA" etc
+    - "informative" lists like history on a cuisine, area, technique, "Why Mexican food fails in the bay, and why Asian food rocks" or "3 asian cuisines that are amazing in the bay, 3 that are better in LA" etc

   - setting up more automated ways for people to see bounties or payouts for certain types of content. a bounties page essentially for listers to go to and earn some money.